praekelt/swagger-django-generator/README.md

 definitions, which allows for easy integration into Django projects.
 In particular, the following files are currently generated:
 * `urls.py`, for routing requests,
-* `views.py`, for handling requests, performing validation, etc., and
+* `views.py`, for handling requests, performing validation, etc.,
-* `schemas.py`, containing the JSONSchema definitions of parameters and request body arguments.
+* `schemas.py`, containing the JSONSchema definitions of parameters and request body arguments,
-* `utils.py`, containing utility functions that can be tweaked, if necessary.
+* `utils.py`, containing utility functions that can be tweaked, if necessary, and
+* `stubs.py`, containing the abstract base class for the API functions, as well as a class containing mocked implementations of the functions.

 ## Getting started
 A virtual environment can be set up by running